AiJared/DSA_in_python/README.md

 A **heap** is a specialized **tree-based** data structure that satisfies the heap property.
  - **Max-heap**: Every parent node is greater than or equal to its children.
  - **Min-heap**: Every parent node is less than or equal to its children.

+Heaps are commonly used to implement **priority queues** where the highest or lowest priority queue is always at the root.